In today’s post, I want to share my top 20 Michael Port quotes from his best-selling book, “Book Yourself Solid.”

-What I want to do today is share 20 lessons I learned from Michael Port’s book “Book Yourself Solid” and convince you WHY you should buy the book and study the material.
+What I want to do today is share my top 20 Michael Port quotes from “Book Yourself Solid” and convince you WHY you should buy the book and study the material.

 Each lesson below is a quote from the book.
 The quote/lesson is in bold and italics.

 After the quote, I will share my own insights on the topic.